 A5.408.6 Construction waste reduction of at least 50 percent.
-[OSHPD 1, 2 & 4] Recycle and/or salvage for reuse a minimum of 50 percent of the nonhazardous construction and demolition debris or meet a local construction and demolition waste management ordinance, whichever is more stringent.
-Calculate the amount of materials diverted by weight or volume, but not by both.
+[OSHPD 1, 2 & 4] Recycle and/or salvage for reuse a

-- 1. Excavated soil and land-clearing debris. - 2.
-Alternate waste reduction methods developed by working with local agencies if diversion or recycle facilities capable of compliance with this item do not exist.
+- 1. Excavated soil and land-clearing debris. - Alternate waste reduction methods developed by working with local agencies if diversion or recycle facilities capable of compliance with this item do not exist.